 - Masks may be removed when consuming food or beverages while seated in designated dining areas within UBC dining facilities.
 Physical distancing requirements must be met when not within one’s social “bubble”.

 - In what areas of a student residence building does the non-medical mask requirement apply?

-- Do I need to wear a mask in my class?
+- Do students need to wear a mask while in class?

 - A new (May 2, 2021) Provincial Health Order is in place which mandates that students must wear a non-medical mask at all times within classrooms.
 The mask requirement for students is in addition to the physical distancing already in place in classrooms.
 Note: if an employee is taking a course or a class; they become a ‘student’ in this regard and should also wear a mask.